 The full recipe with measurements is in the recipe card below.

 Step 1: Preheat the oven to 350°F (176°C).
-Then, combine canned peaches, lemon juice, brown sugar, and nutmeg in a mixing bowl; pour it into a prepared baking dish.
+Combine canned peaches, lemon juice, brown sugar, and nutmeg in a mixing bowl.
+Then, pour the mixture into a prepared baking dish.

 Step 2: Top the peach mixture with the contents of the yellow cake mix.

-Step 3: Cut the stick of butter into tabs and cover the cake mix; bake for 30-45 minutes.
+Step 3: Cut a stick of butter into tabs and use them to cover the cake mix in a single layer.
+Bake for 30-45 minutes.

 Expert Tips